Our mission is to inspire thoughtful, successful, and socially responsible leaders through a learning community driven by values and achievement.

 Green and Gold

 Lebanon Trail High School sits in the heart of what was once Lebanon, a community that predates Frisco by about 50 years.
-Lebanon grew as settlers moved to Texas looking for land and opportunity.
-Originally, the native tribes hunted and got water in the area along the trail.
-Then cattle drives would take hours to pass through what became known as Lebanon.
-It straddled the old Shawnee Trail, also known as the Preston Ridge or Preston Trail, and was a place on the trail for those passing through to stop and rest, get a meal and refresh along the cattle drive.
-Later, as more farmers settled the land, the community would boast of its own cotton gin, dry goods store, churches, taverns, a post office, a shoe cobbler and three ladies had their own business selling hats and accessories.
+Before Lebanon grew and settlers moved to Texas looking for land and opportunity, Native Americans hunted and got water in the area along the trail.
+It was not long until cattle drives would pass through.
+Lebanon straddled the old Shawnee Trail, also known as the Preston Ridge or Preston Trail, and was a place on the trail for those passing through to stop and rest, get a meal and refresh along the cattle drive.
+Later, as more farmers settled the land, the community would boast its own school, cotton gin, dry goods store, churches, taverns, a post office, a shoe cobbler and three ladies who had their own business selling hats and accessories.

 After the railroad was established north of Lebanon at what is now Frisco, many Lebanon residents rolled their homes and businesses on logs pulled by steam engines the three miles to the new town.
-Others such as the Clarks, the Noel Smith family, the Rasors, the Bolins, Marions, Kerleys, Haggards, Bristows, Hoopers, Duncans, Wades and Christies chose to stay in the area.
+Other families such as the Clarks, Smiths, Rasors, Bolins, Marions, Kerleys, Haggards, Bristows, Hoopers, Duncans, Wades and Christies chose to stay in the area.
 Though many businesses moved away, Lebanon School continued.

 The families of the area sent their children to Lebanon School until it closed in 1947.
 The children of the Lebanon community became Frisco ISD students and have contributed much to the success of FISD over the years.
 Memories of Lebanon may be found throughout Frisco.
 The road itself keeps the memory of Lebanon alive.
-Located at the Frisco Heritage Center is the Crozier-Covington House that once stood off of Preston Road to the west and the chapel in the center was the Lebanon Baptist Church where many older Frisco residents attended for years.
-The new modern Lebanon Baptist Church also keeps the community’s name alive.
+Located at the Frisco Heritage Center is the Crozier-Covington House that once stood off of Preston Road to the west, and the chapel in the center was the Lebanon Baptist Church where many older Frisco residents attended for years.

-Lebanon Trail High School stands as an acknowledgement to the rich history of our community and to those who once lived and farmed in this community and who have contributed greatly to the Frisco and Frisco ISD of today and pays tribute to the trail that was the life.
-It opened in 2016 near Lebanon Road and Ohio Drive.
-See more history.
+Lebanon Trail High School stands as an acknowledgement to the rich history of the community and to those who once lived and farmed in Lebanon along the trail that started it all.